xuwang/kube-aws-terraform/README.md

 ### Minimum cluster configuration

-There are two files you want to make change:
+Only one file you want to make change:

 * Copy **envs.sh.sample** to **envs.sh** and customize environment variables to match your setup.
-* Copy **artifacts/secrets/api-server/token.csv.sample** to **artifacts/secrets/api-server/token.csv**, change the token value.
-This is used for kubelet and API server ABAC token-based authentication.

-**envs.sh** and **tokens.csv** files are ignored in .gitignore.
+**envs.sh** is ignored in .gitignore.

 A minimum cluster configuration must contain **AWS_ROFILE**, unique **CLUSTER_NAME**,  **ROUTE53_ZONE_NAME**, as shown in the example below: